jknape/variance-decomp/README.md

 To illustrate, we show how to compute the derivative of the realized growth rate with respect to the linear predictor of first year survival.
-The realized growth rate of the model in the main text, omitting subscripts for time is:
+The realized growth rate of the model in the paper, omitting subscripts for time is:
 *λ* = (*ν*<sub>1</sub>*r**ψ**ζ**ϕ*<sub>0</sub>+*ω*<sub>1</sub>)*ñ*<sub>1</sub> + (*ν*<sub>2</sub>*r**ψ**ζ**ϕ*<sub>0</sub>+*ω*<sub>1</sub>)(1−*ñ*<sub>1</sub>) − (*ϕ*<sub>1</sub>+*ω*<sub>2</sub>)*ñ*<sub>1</sub> − (*ϕ*<sub>2</sub>+*ω*<sub>2</sub>)(1−*ñ*<sub>1</sub>)
 To take the derivative of this with respect to the linear predictor of